SSWConsulting/SSW.Rules.Content/rules/use-prefixes-to-improve-code-review-communication/rule.md

 ### Prefixes

 The following list is what we suggest and use at SSW.
-This is based on [https://conventionalcomments.org](https://conventionalcomments.org/)
+It is based on [https://conventionalcomments.org](https://conventionalcomments.org/).

 | Prefix         | non-/blocking | Description                                                                                                                                                                 |
 | -------------- | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |